dedupeio/dedupe/docs/Variable-definition.rst

 This is a measurement of the amount of words that two documents have in common.
 This measure can be made more useful as the overlap of rare words counts more than the overlap of common words.

+Compare this to ``String`` and ``ShortString`` types: For strings containing occupations, "yoga teacher" might be fairly similar to "yoga instructor" when using the ``Text`` measurement, because they both contain the relatively rare word of "yoga".
+However, if you compared these two strings using the ``String`` or ``ShortString`` measurements, they might be considered fairly dis-similar, because the actual string edit distance between them is large.

 If provided a sequence of example fields (i.e. a corpus) then dedupe will learn these weights for you.
 For example:-